bofadev/go-financial/README.md

 # go-financial

 A golang backend project with react front end.
 Meant to demonstrate my understanding and ability to create fullstack web applications.
+Setup to deploy on heroku.

 ## Intent of architecture